LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 There are many complications in thinking about library membership.

 - Does this include all members or just active members?
 - What does active membership mean?
-In the context of only keeping data as long as necessary, should we even have the data of people not considered active?
+In the context of only keeping data as long as necessary, should we even store data for people not considered active?
 - What activities in libraries require membership?
 - Should we be reducing the number of activities that require membership?